Michal Temkin Martínez To Speak on Integrating Teaching, Research and Service – The Boise Language Project

 J.R.
 Tietsort To Speak on Encryption in Business

 J.R.
-Tietsort, Micron Technology, will deliver his lecture on Thursday, July 31 2014, 1:00 p.m.-1:50 p.m. in the Student Union: Lookout Room, Boise State University.
+Tietsort, Micron Technology, will deliver his lecture on Thursday, July 31 2014, 1:00 p.m.-1:50 p.m. in the Student Union: Jordan Ballroom, Boise State University.
 The title of his talk will be Encryption in Business.

 J.R.
 Tietsort currently is the Director of IT Governance at Micron Technology, Inc. In this role, he has responsibilities for information risk and security, IT finance, sourcing governance, and regulatory compliance.
 He has been at Micron for over 15 years serving in primarily datacenter infrastructure roles of increasing responsibility.
 In that time, he has supported a variety of operating systems, monitoring tools, and networks.
 His focus lately has been on rapidly evolving cyber threats and how they threaten the industry’s evolution of cloud technologies.
 He holds a Bachelor’s degree in Management of Business Information Systems as well as the ITIL Expert certification.

 Registered ICUR participants are invited to attend former NASA astronaut Wendy B. Lawrence’s presentation to the Idaho Science and Aerospace Scholars program sponsored by the Idaho State Department of Education.